hubaksis/org.openhab.binding.xiaomigatewayv3/README.md

 3. The gateway bridge should be online.

-## Thing Configuration
+## Automatic Thing Configuration

-4. Connect a sensor to the gateway using MiHome app.
+Connect a sensor to the gateway using MiHome app.

-5. Create a Thing and set Device ID to the sensor ID value.
-For my sensors it looks like this: 'lumi.12345abcdef123'

-As there is no auto-discovery yet, you should get it from the MQTT client (or turn on log level to DEBUG and check logs for incoming messages)

-Trigger a sensor and check the message with 'cmd=report' (not heartbeat) value.

-6. Setup required channels.
+Things -> (+) -> Select the gateway binding -> Press Scan

+All supported devices should be added to your Inbox

 ## Channels